 Master of Ministry vs. Master of Divinity

-A Master of Divinity degree is much more in-depth than a master of ministry, requiring roughly double the credit hours as an MDiv.
-The lighter course load makes the master of ministry degree an excellent choice for students who already serve in full-time ministry and want to supplement their career or those seeking a position that does not require a Master of Divinity degree.
+A Master of Divinity degree is much more in-depth than a Master of Arts in Church ministries.
+The basic difference is the MDiv’s language requirement (Greek and Hebrew and/or extensive biblical studies).
+The MACM is an excellent choice for students who already serve in full-time ministry and want to supplement their career or those seeking a position that does not require a Master of Divinity degree.

 Can I Take The MDiv online?